- Enseignants / Chercheurs

-- Christopher Pissarides (Professor of Economics, London School of Economics, laureate of the Nobel prize in economics in 2010 and holder of the Norman Sosnow Chair in Economics)
+- Sir Christopher Pissarides (Professor of Economics at London School of Economics, laureate of the Nobel prize in economics in 2010 and holder of the Norman Sosnow Chair in Economics)

 - Dani Rodrik (Professor of International Political Economy, John F. Kennedy School of Government, Harvard University)

-- Susan Rose-Ackerman (Henry R. Luce Professor of Jurisprudence (Law and Political Science), Yale University)
+- Susan Rose-Ackerman (Henry R. Luce Professor of Jurisprudence, Law and Political Science at Yale Law School)

 - Chiara Saraceno (Professor of Sociology at Berlin Social Science Center, Honorary Fellow at Collegio Carlo Alberto)

-- Jody Sindelar (Professor of Public Health, Yale School of Public Health)
+- Jody Sindelar (Professor of Public Health at Yale School of Public Health)

-- R. Kent Weaver (Professor of Public Policy, Georgetown University)
+- R. Kent Weaver (Professor of Public Policy and Government at Georgetown University)

 Direction & Administration